Electro Man

 Electro Man, originally distributed in Poland under the title Electro Body, is an MS-DOS platform game developed by the Polish company X LanD Computer Games.
 It was originally released in Poland by xLand in 1992, and later published by Epic MegaGames in the United States in 1993; apart from the changed title, the Electro Man release contains some changes, such as upgraded graphics.
 Though initially offered under a shareware license, the game was released as freeware by the developer on June 25, 2006, under the Creative Commons Attribution-ShareAlike 2.5 license.
 The player controls a cyborg named "Jacek", who must get through all the areas of a space base while destroying enemies.

 Electro Body was successful in Poland.
 It is considered to be the first truly "professional" Polish computer game released on the PC platform and has been described as a "cult" game.

 In 2014, a limited collector's edition of the game was released for its 22nd anniversary by IQ Publishing; this edition came with a soundtrack and a numbered certificate.

+Electro Man was re-released on GOG.com on April 30th, 2026.